Deblurring 3D Gaussian Splatting: Related Works

 \subsubsection{Deblurring NeRF}

 Several strategies have been proposed to train NeRF to render clean and sharp images from blurry input images.
 While DoF-NeRF~\cite{dof-nerf} attempts to deblur the blurry scene, both all-in-focus and blurry images are required to train the model.
 Deblur-NeRF~\cite{ma2022deblur} firstly suggests deblurring NeRF without any all-in-focus images during training.
-It employs an additional small MLP, which predicts per-pixel blur kernel.
-However, it has to render the neighboring pixels of the target pixel in advance to model the interference of the neighboring information, so it takes additional computation at the time of training.
+It employs an additional small MLP, which predicts per-pixel blur kernel to model defocus and camera motion blur.
 Though the inference stage does not involve the blur kernel estimation, it is no different from the training with regard to rendering time as it is based on volumetric rendering which takes several seconds to render a single image.
-DP-NeRF~\cite{lee2022deblurred} improved Deblur-NeRF in terms of image quality, and PDRF~\cite{peng2022pdrf} partially replaces MLP to the grid and ameliorates rendering speed, still they depend on volumetric rendering to produce images and are not free from the rendering cost.
-Other works~\cite{dai2023hybrid,wang2022bad} are aimed at addressing another type of blur, camera motion blur, rather than solving the long rendering time.
+DP-NeRF~\cite{lee2022deblurred} and PDRF~\cite{peng2022pdrf} further improved Deblur-NeRF, still they depend on volumetric rendering and are not free from the rendering cost.
+Other approaches~\cite{dai2023hybrid,wang2022bad,sharpnerf} are bounded to addressing only one type of blur, either camera motion blur or defocus blur, and not aimed at solving the long rendering time.
 While these deblurring NeRFs successfully produce clean images from the blurry input images, there is room for improvement in terms of rendering time.
-Thus, we propose a novel deblurring framework, deblurring 3D Gaussian Splatting, which enables real-time sharp image rendering using a differentiable rasterizer and 3D Gaussians.
+Thus, we propose a novel deblurring framework, Deblurring 3D Gaussian Splatting, which enables real-time sharp image rendering using a differentiable rasterizer and 3D Gaussians.